hakdo/sjefersuper/content/post/devlifecycle.md

 pull request.
 The solution we use should at least be automated, so it is not forgotten.

 ## Prioritising issues
-When we discover vulnerabiltiies, fixing them is important.
+When we discover vulnerabilities, fixing them is important.
 It can be easy to think that we will only fix the "important" things, but unfortunately, allowing a lot of "low-risk" vulnerabilities can lead to risk creep.
-Several of them may be chained together by an atatcker to create higher impact, and fixing them later can become very costly.
+Several of them may be chained together by an attacker to create higher impact, and fixing them later can become very costly.

-A good strategy can be to prioritise any vulnerabilities that can lead to unacceptable impact with limited cost for the attacker should be fixed as soon as possible, whereas less critical issues are planned into the normal development as "maintenance work".
+A good strategy can be to prioritize any vulnerabilities that can lead to unacceptable impact with limited cost for the attacker should be fixed as soon as possible, whereas less critical issues are planned into the normal development as "maintenance work".

-The konwn vulnerabilities in the application should be monitored.
+The known vulnerabilities in the application should be monitored.
 If the technical debt related to security vulnerabilities is increasing with time, we have a problem.
 Technical debt carries a very high interest, and if it is not paid off according to schedule it will grow beyond our control.